‘Best practice suggests that pressure management is one of the most effective ways to reduce the amount of leakage in a water distribution system.’ 1

 AVK also offer bespoke product training either on site at one of our manufacturing facilities across the UK or, if preferred, at a customer site.
 Please contact us to discuss your requirement.

-*Stephen Greer has since left the business and Luka Heljik is our Business Development Manager for Air and Control Valves.
-Please contact Luka directly on the details above.
+*Stephen Greer has since left the business.
+Please contact David Hurley directly on the details above.

 References and footnotes: